Zara523/Zara523/README.md

 - 🌐 Also into Web Development — building responsive, interactive websites
 - 💻 Passionate about software development and problem solving
 - 🌱 Always learning and improving my programming skills
-- 📫 Reach me at rubabwaheedsatti@gmail.com
+- 📫 Reach me at zara.arshad1919@gmail.com
-- 🔗 More about me on my LinkedIn
+- 🔗 More about me on my [LinkedIn]

 ---
 ### 🛠 Tech Stack / Languages